Jimut123/jgd/README.md

 This program scraps and download every public repo present out there!
 It doesn't uses auth/token.
 Useful when you just need to download files of a folder, and not the whole repo.

-THERE IS NO SOFTWARE PRESENT LIKE THIS OUT THERE!
-SO THANK ME OR STAR THIS REPO!

 #### DEMOS: